-Welcome to the Good Fortune Trust web site!
-The Good Fortune Trust is an initiative of students of Khen Rinpoche Geshe Tashi Tsering, a Tibetan lama who has been teaching Western students in south-east Queensland since 1990.
-It is supported by several hundred sponsors and benefactors around Australia.
-Many are Buddhists and students of Geshe Tashi Tsering, while others may be neither but have sympathy for the plight of the Tibetan people and wish to help.
+The Good Fortune Trust is an initiative of students of Khensur Rinpoche, Geshe Tashi Tsering, a Tibetan lama who has been teaching Western students in south-east Queensland since 1990.
+It is supported by several hundred sponsors and benefactors around Australia and overseas.
+Many are Buddhists and students of Khensur Rinpoche, while others may be neither, but have sympathy for the plight of the Tibetan people and wish to help.

-This website has news about the different projects managed by the Trust.
-Included here are many beautiful photos taken in remote parts of Tibet.
-It tries to offer some insight into Tibetan Buddhism - in particular the lives of Tibetan (and Western) monks and nuns and the vital role that comprehensive study plays in the Gelug-pa tradition.
+This website has news about the different projects managed by the Trust and well as many beautiful photos taken in remote parts of Tibet.
+It tries to offer some insight into Tibetan Buddhism - in particular the lives of Tibetan (and Western) monks and nuns - and the vital role that comprehensive study plays in the Gelug-pa tradition.

-The Good Fortune Trust is grateful for all the generous support it receives: both occasional and ongoing donations and the time cheerfully volunteered by the small team who manage the Trust's activities.
+The Good Fortune Trust is grateful for all the generous support it receives, through both occasional and ongoing donations, and the time cheerfully volunteered by the small team who manage the Trust's activities.